Senior Research Associate in Mathematical Epidemiology of Infectious Diseases

 Working pattern Full or Part time

-An excellent opportunity has arisen for a Senior Research Associate to join research teams based within Population Health Sciences, Bristol Medical School at the University of Bristol.
+An excellent opportunity has arisen for a Research Associate to join research teams based within Bristol Veterinary School and School of Cellular & Molecular Medicine at the University of Bristol.

 You will need a strong mathematical background with preferably a PhD degree in a relevant quantitative subject.
-We are looking for an applicant with experience in infectious disease mathematical modelling and statistical analysis.
-You must have experience of developing and programming dynamical models, the ability to design and analyse large scale modelling experiments involving data and uncertainty.
-Skills in reviewing the non-modelling literature and undertaking data analyses (using STATA or similar packages).
-You will have strong IT and communication skills and work effectively within a team environment that includes non-mathematicians.
-It is desirable that you will have an interest in the health issues of others.
+We are looking for an applicant with experience in infectious disease mathematical modelling and computational analysis.
+You must have experience of developing and programming dynamical models (in C or R, or similar), the ability to design and analyse large scale modelling experiments involving data and uncertainty.

-Informal enquiries by email may be made to: Peter.Vickerman@bristol.ac.uk
+Informal enquiries can be made to Dr Katy Turner; Katy.email@example.com